benpollarduk/BP.AdventureFramework/docs/docfx/docs/conditional-descriptions.md

 ## Overview
 Normally assets are assigned a **Description** during the constructor.
 This is what is returned when the asset is examined.

-Descriptions are usaully specified as a string.
+Descriptions are usually specified as a string.

 ```csharp
 var item = new Item("The items name", "The items description.");